cmolodo/covid-19/README.md

 Testing numbers: http://publichealth.lacounty.gov/acd/docs/COVID19SurveillanceDataLAC.pdf
 Live data entered as of 2020-03-15, backfilled using press releases and WaybackMachine archive snapshots.

+Because Los Angeles switched on 2020-04-24 from reporting numbers as of 12 PM that day to reporting numbers as of 8 PM the previous day, cases and deaths were adjusted accordingly.
+Tracing back through archived snapshots, it appears that the switch happened on 2020-03-11, so cumulative numbers from that day have been removed (27 cases, 1 death) and all other numbers have been moved back 1 day.

 #### Orange County
 https://www.ochealthinfo.com/phs/about/epidasmt/epi/dip/prevention/novel_coronavirus
 Live data entered as of 2020-03-15, backfilled using JHU to 2020-03-06 and WaybackMachine archive snapshots from 2020-03-06 to 2020-03-14.
 Note that until 2020-03-15, values were only updatd Mon/Wed/Fri.